Claire Littleton: Season 1

 Claire panics as she hasn't felt the baby move after the crash and is helped by Jack Shephard (Matthew Fox).
 She passes out from dehydration but when Jack tells them about some caves and a freshwater stream, Claire stays on the beach, claiming the move into the caves would be accepting their fate as long-term inhabitants.

 She bonds with survivor Charlie Pace (Dominic Monaghan).
 They grow closer and Charlie persuades her to move to the caves, where Claire has nightmares.
 She insists someone is trying to interfere with or hurt her unborn child, but Jack insists her nightmares are stress-related and tries to give her sedatives.
 Annoyed, Claire leaves the caves with Charlie but returns, wanting Jack there when she gives birth.
 On the way back, she and Charlie are kidnapped by Ethan Rom (William Mapother).
 Charlie is rescued, but Claire remained missing for nearly two weeks.
 John Locke (Terry O'Quinn) and Boone Carlyle (Ian Somerhalder) find Claire when she returns to the caves, suffering from amnesia.
 Ethan, however, demands Claire is returned to him, saying he will kill one survivor a day until he gets her back.
 The survivors keep this from Claire but she notices them treating her differently, and eventually, when Claire demands an explanation, Shannon Rutherford (Maggie Grace) tells her about Ethan's threats.
 Against Charlie's wishes, Claire agrees to be bait to capture Ethan, and Charlie kills him.
 Later he tells Jack that he wasn't going to let Ethan anywhere near Claire again, and that he deserved to die.

 Later, Locke seeks Claire's help in making a cradle for her baby as a birthday gift.
 Days later, Claire gives birth, assisted by Kate Austen (Evangeline Lilly), Jin-Soo Kwon (Daniel Dae Kim) and Charlie.
-Claire is initially unable to calm him but James "Sawyer" Ford/(Josh Holloway)'s Southern accent solves the problem.
+Claire is initially unable to calm him but the Southern accent of James "Sawyer" Ford (Josh Holloway) solves the problem.
 Initially, Claire doesn't name the baby, but after Rousseau kidnaps him, she names him Aaron and begs Charlie and Sayid Jarrah (Naveen Andrews) to bring him back.
 She waits at the caves with Sun-Hwa Kwon (Yunjin Kim) and Shannon until Charlie and Sayid return with him.